Angevon-1/manual_baldursgate2_angevon/docs/BG2_readme.md

 If you're not using the cheat console, you can just ignore this item.

 ## The randomizers
-There are two optional randomizers that may be used with the manual:<br/>
+There are two optional randomizers that may be used with the manual.
+These will only work with the PC version of BG2.<br/>
 <a href="https://www.gibberlings3.net/mods/items/item_rand/">Item Randomizer</a> - randomizes monster drops, items in crates, etc. Does not affect quest items.<br/>
 <a href="https://www.gibberlings3.net/mods/tweaks/enemy_randomizer/">Enemy randomizer</a> - as the name implies.
 Does not affect quest enemies.
 Enemy randomizer may make some check names for the manual more confusing, for example “Clear the Mephit room” may refer to a room that no longer contains Mephits.
-AS a result, this is not recommended unless you have extensive knowledge of the original game.
+As a result, this is not recommended unless you have extensive knowledge of the original game.

 ## Options
 Please see [the options list](optionslist.md) for information on the manual's different options.
 These are also described in the yaml file.